saekiamae/Silly-Tavern-Progress-System/README.md

 UPDATE:

-Silly Tavern iterface felt too limiting for comfortable implementation of the Novel Mode, also my changes would be too drastic to the entire Silly Tavern project.
+Silly Tavern interface felt too limiting for comfortable implementation of the Novel Mode, also my changes would be too drastic to the entire Silly Tavern project.
 Therefore I began writing my own standalone project.
 Will include link to it once it becomes a working prototype.